Economy of Edinburgh: Infrastructure

 The city is linked internationally by Edinburgh Airport (EDI) which in 2018 saw 14.3 million passengers throughout the year, which makes Edinburgh Airport the busiest Scottish Airport and sixth busiest in the UK.

 In terms of rail connections, Edinburgh Waverley railway station is the principal mainline station in the city serving over 22.5 million passenger journeys over 2011–12.

 The city is also well served by its bus service, with Lothian Buses having its headquarters in Edinburgh.
 Over 70 services run throughout the city, which includes a direct link to the airport and open top buses for city tours.

-The Edinburgh Trams, completed in May 2014, consist of 15 tram stops along the single 14 km (8.7 mi) line.
-The route links Edinburgh Airport in the West, to York Place in the East.
+The first phase of the Edinburgh Trams was completed in May 2014, consisting of 16 tram stops along the single 14 km (8.7 mi) line.
+The route linked Edinburgh Airport in the West, to York Place in the East.
+The second phase of the Edinburgh Tram development was completed in June 2023 and added a further 8 stops from Picardy Place, which replaced the former York Place stop, to Newhaven in Leith, extending the line to 18.5 km (11.5 mi).
+There are plans to build new lines to Granton, the Royal Infirmary of Edinburgh, and Musselburgh but nothing is certain at the moment.

 Challenges

 Regeneration

 Derelict land and areas on the waterfront of Edinburgh at places like Granton and Leith are in the process of being regenerated to make way for mixed commercial, residential and industrial developments to further provide for the forecast growth of the city.